gpantera/Gosh/GoshContractorAgreement.md

 ## Sprint Bid Instructions

 Bid by email.
 Paste this agreement into your bid.
 Fill in the blanks below with your details.
-When calculating a completion date for billing, make it one week later than when you expect your work to be complete, so we have time for testing.
 Do not break payments into milestones.
 Bid for the entire sprint.
+The Company typically manages work in 1-week sprints.

 ## Sprint Terms